Citation, DOI & article data

 Treatment involves surgical removal of the testicular primary (orchiectomy).

-Radiotherapy to regional nodes if there is local disease (stage I) or limited nodal para-aortic metastases (non-bulky stage II) may be necessary (seminomas are radiosensitive, whereas non-seminomatous tumours are not).
+Radiotherapy to regional nodes if there is local disease (stage I) or limited nodal para-aortic metastases (non-bulky stage II) may be necessary (seminomas are radiosensitive, whereas non-seminomatous tumors are not).

 Chemotherapy may be necessary if there is bulky para-aortic lymph node involvement or more distant disease.
 Four cycles of bleomycin, etoposide, and cisplatin (BEP) is currently standard of care.

 Prognosis is good for all stages with greater than 90% cure rate.
 Survivors have an increased lifetime risk of developing other malignancies including testicular cancer in the remaining testicle, mesothelioma, and cancer of the lung, colon, bladder, pancreas, and stomach.

-The main differential for testicular mass in young adults is non-seminomatous germ cell tumour (NGCT) which usually appear more heterogeneous, often with cysts and calcification.
+The main differential for testicular mass in young adults is non-seminomatous germ cell tumor (NGCT) which usually appear more heterogeneous, often with cysts and calcification.
 Lymphadenopathy of NGCT may enhance more heterogeneously.